-Put chilli flakes, cumin seeds, coriander seeds, black pepper in spice grinder.
+Put chilli flakes, cumin seeds, coriander seeds, black pepper in a spice grinder.
 Grind and set spice mix aside.

 Heat ghee in a pot, add onion, garlic, ginger and sauté until fragrant.
 Add spice mix and cook for another minute.
 Now add rinsed yellow moong lentils and cubed butternut squash, add water and salt.
 Cover the pot and simmer for 30-45 minutes on medium heat until lentil and squash are soft.

-Once the mixture is cool enough to handle, purée the soup in blender.
+Once the mixture is cool enough to handle, purée the soup in a blender.
 Add the lemon juice, taste and adjust the spice.
-Serve the soup in bowl.
+Serve the soup in a bowl.
 Garnish with toasted almonds, cilantro leaves and raisins.